 - Tetanus enters the body through open wounds or cuts.
 People with tetanus experience painful muscle contractions and tightening all over the body, especially the jaw.
 Death occurs in every two out of ten reported cases.

-- Pertussis (whopping cough) is a highly contagious disease spread from person to person.
+- Pertussis (whooping cough) is a highly contagious disease spread from person to person.
 In children, coughing spells reduce the ability to eat, drink and breathe.
 Whopping cough can last for weeks and lead to seizures, pneumonia, brain damage and even death.

 DTaP Side Effects